-Automatic Revalidation means that an expired non-immigrant visa (F, J, H, or O) may be considered automatically extended to the date of return to the U.S. under certain circumstances after visiting Canada, Mexico or adjacent islands for less than 30 days.
+Automatic Revalidation means that an expired non-immigrant visa (F or J) may be considered automatically extended to the date of return to the U.S. under certain circumstances after visiting Canada, Mexico or adjacent islands for less than 30 days.
 If you are a citizen of Mexico or adjacent islands and plan to use Automatic Revalidation when visiting your home country, please talk to a BIO advisor before travel.
 Adjacent islands include:

 Anguilla, Antigua, Aruba, Bahamas, Barbados, Barbuda, Bermuda, Bonaire, British Virgin Islands, Cayman Islands, Curacao, Dominica, Dominican Republic, Grenada, Guadeloupe, Haiti, Jamaica, Marie-Galante, Martinique, Miquelon, Montserrat, Saba, Saint-Barthelemy, Saint Christopher, Saint Eustatius, Saint Kitts-Nevis, Saint Lucia, Saint Maarten, Saint Martin, Saint Pierre, Saint Vincent, Grenadines, Trinidad, Tobago, Turks and Caicos Islands, Other British, French and Netherlands territory or possessions bordering on the Caribbean Sea.

 Automatic Revalidation is NOT available in the following cases.
 Consult with Berkeley International Office in advance of your departure:

 - Nationals of Iran, Syria, Sudan, and Cuba